larsll/deepracer-for-cloud/docs/opengl.md

 Before training ensure that the server is running, including VNC if you want to connect. `utils\start-xorg.sh` is provided as sample.

-With recent Nvidia drivers you can comfirm that the setup is working by running `nvidia-smi` on the host and see that `gzserver` is listed as running on the GPU.
+With recent Nvidia drivers you can confirm that the setup is working by running `nvidia-smi` on the host and see that `gzserver` is listed as running on the GPU.